sunsided/SFND_3D_Object_Tracking/README.md

 ![](.readme/ttc-estimate-comparison.png)

-Indeed, when observing the MSE in relation to the LiDAR estimates, the AKAZE detector/descriptor combination performs best, with the Shi Thomasi + BRIEF combinations following up:
+Indeed, when observing the mean squared error (MSE) in relation to the LiDAR estimates, the AKAZE detector/descriptor combination performs best, with the Shi Thomasi + BRIEF combinations following up: